ideanetwork/ideanet/README.md

-# ideanet
+# ideanetpkg

-An application in R for Concept Mapping to compute and visualize a network of ideas
+hold for text to be added laer